mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 * Growing your focus required intentional exercises.
 Exactly like physical exercises.
 * You're super intentional about what you feed your body.
 Do the same for your mind.
 * Social media is junk food for the brain.
+* Social media is like lays chips.
+No one can eat just one.
+Hence doom scrolling follows.
+* Control/regulate your inputs

 -----